The Easiest Way to Grow Celery + Have a Steady Supply

 While I grow celery year-round now in my backyard, I still consider celery to be a cool season or Fall/Early Spring crop.
 This is because celery can bolt in hot weather, celery can have an off-flavor during high temperatures, and celery seems to perform and taste best when grown in cooler temperatures.
 Celery is in good company though.
 If you’re curious what other crops are great for the Fall, Winter, and Early Spring garden, make sure to check out my guide for all the delicious options!

-In general, it’s helpful to know that celery is more of a cool season crop (especially in our area with triple digit summers) because we can also use this information to choose the best location to plant celery in our garden.
+In general, it’s helpful to know that celery is more of a cool season crop (especially in our area with triple digit summers), because we can also use this information to choose the best location to plant celery in our gardens.
 As I share how to grow celery, I want to point out that my year-round celery is in a semi-sheltered spot near some perennials that grow large in Summer.
 Therefore, my celery is protected from the intense afternoon sun during our hottest months.
 Personally I’ve found this to be a key factor to growing good celery year-round.

 Last but not least, while celery is a cool season crop, it will not survive hard freezes.
 In fact, celery is said to withstand temperatures as low as 28 degrees, but can die if the temperatures are lower.
 Thankfully, the lowest my climate typically gets in Winter is about 30 degrees.